specklesystems/speckle-docs/user/csi.md

 ::: tip

-It's worth building an CSI model and sending and receiving that object in the software before you attempting building a model from grasshopper directly.
+It's worth building a CSI model and sending and receiving that object in the software before you attempting building a model from grasshopper directly.

 :::